 Qualifying to vote

-To qualify to be registered to vote you must be resident or deemed resident in the registration area, a British, other Commonwealth, Irish or European Union citizen aged 16 or over.
-14 and 15 year-olds can register but cannot vote until they are 16 (Scottish Parliamentary and local government elections) or 18 (UK and European Parliamentary elections) and not subject to any legal incapacity.
+To qualify to be registered to vote you must be resident or deemed resident in the registration area and a British, Irish, European Union, Commonwealth or Foreign National citizen with the legal right to remain in the UK.
+You must be aged 14 or over to register but you cannot vote until you are 16 (Scottish Parliamentary and local government elections) or 18 (UK Parliamentary elections) and not subject to any legal incapacity.
+Convicted prisoners serving sentences of 12 months or less are also eligible to register to vote in Scottish Parliamentary and Scottish Local Government elections.

 |List of European Union Member States|